 Free giveaways will always be a popular marketing tactic—and they can be a great tactic for your copywriting business, too.
-But before you jump in with both feed, you need to keep a couple of things in mind to make sure you’re not giving everything away without getting anything (business) back.
+But before you jump in with both feet, you need to keep a couple of things in mind to make sure you’re not giving everything away without getting anything (business) back.

 Today’s question comes from Candy C., who asks, “I’m in a small business group on Facebook and thinking of offering a free copy evaluation to try to drum up business.
 Does that sound like a good idea to you?”